 The conceptual rethinking of the educational practice transformed a school into an institute, where education was a collaborative, cross-disciplinary effort occurring in and out of the classroom.

 The large facade omissions are abstracted patterns found within the Indian culture that was positioned to act as light wells and a natural cooling system protecting the interior from India’s harsh desert climate.
-Even though the porous, geometric façade acts as filters for sunlight and ventilation, the porosity allowed for creating new spaces of gathering for the students and faculty to come together.
+Even though the porous, geometric façade acts as filters for sunlight and ventilation, the porosity allowed for creating new gathering spaces for the students and faculty to come together.

 Indian Institute of Management Plans